Orville Jack Wegley

 fred wegley - draft registration card wwII -1 fred wegley - draft registration card wwII -2

 This was signed on April 27, 1942.
-Fred’s eldest son John Wesley would join the war on February 19, 1943, so almost a year later.
-Then his youngest son Raymond would join on November 29, 1943 when he was only 17.
+Fred’s eldest son, John Wesley, would join the war on February 19, 1943, almost a year later.
+Then, his youngest son, Raymond, would join on November 29, 1943, when he was only 17.

-Fred died in 1950 and was buried in a grave in Okmulgee, Oklahoma where his youngest son was living at the time.
+Fred died in 1950 and was buried in a grave in Okmulgee, Oklahoma, where his youngest son was living at the time.

 fred wegley grave